 Jali, Sikar & Thacket Indian Furniture · Traditional & Contemporary Asian Home Style

-Inspired by the lavish design synonymous with colonial Maharaja times, Asia Dragon brings you quality industrial & sheesham Indian furniture from India incorporating the style of the colonial industrial era along with traditional Indian Thaket, Jali, and Sikar designs.
+Inspired by the lavish design synonymous with colonial Maharaja times, Asia Dragon brings you quality industrial & Indian sheesham furniture from India incorporating the style of the colonial industrial era along with traditional Indian Thaket, Jali, Sikar and hand-painted designs.

 These collections are hand-crafted from sheesham and other recycled hardwood timbers which is both durable and dense and possesses a sumptuous colour and deep grain, along with upcycled iron & steel.
 Any imperfections caused by the manufacturing process add to the character of this timelessly enigmatic furniture.
 Bursting with charisma, it will infuse any room with an everlasting sense of charm.
 Perfect for creating that easten look in your living room, dining room or bedroom.
 Buy online - UK stock - Quick Delivery.